skyaxe97/tp/docs/DeveloperGuide.md

 ## Appendix B: Guidelines on Manual Testing

-Refer to the **LIfEasier User Guide** for the setting up/quick start guide and to view more detailed information of all usable commands.
+Refer to the **LIfEasier User Guide** [here](https://ay2021s1-cs2113t-w13-4.github.io/tp/UserGuide), for the setting up/quick start guide and to view more detailed information of all usable commands.
 After launching the **LifEasier** app, the tester can run the `help` command to display the list of available commands.

 The following are some sample commands to add new tasks and notes into **LifEasier**.
+Please note that some commands are _partial commands_, where incomplete command parameters are allowed.
+Please refer to the user guide linked above for more information on which commands support _partial commands_.
 * `addLesson /code CS2113T /date 28-10-20 /time 14:00 /to 16:00 /repeats 10`
+* `addLesson /code CS2101`
 * `addEvent CS2101 Presentation /date 30-10-20 /time 09:00 /to 12:00 /repeats 5`
 * `addDeadline Buy some Bread /by  31-01-20 22:00 /repeats 0`
 * `addNotes`